boseHere/sRNA_snakemake_workflow/README.md

 $ docker image pull bose1/mosher_lab_srna:ubuntu_16
 ```

-If you are running the pipeline using the Docker container, configure your sRNA Snakemake file directory and config.yaml file as directed in [How Running Works](#how-running-works).
+If you are running the pipeline using the Docker container, configure your sRNA Snakemake file directory and config.yaml file as directed in [Pipeline Ins and Outs](#pipeline-ins-and-outs).
 Then run the following from the top level of the directory structure:

 ```shell
 $ docker run mosher_lab_srna:ubuntu_18.sif snakemake --cores # INSERT MAX NUMBER OF CORES HERE